HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 The baseline alerts used to compare against the experiments alerts were obtained through the following method:

 ```
-snort -c snort.lua --rule-path <rule-path> -R <pcap-file> -A alert_json --lua "alert_json = {file = true}"
+snort -c snort.lua --rule-path <rule-path> -R <pcap-file-location> -A alert_json --lua "alert_json = {file = true}"
 ```

-This command runs Snort 3 with a ruleset as input and an input PCAP.
-The input rulesets are in the `snort/rules` folder.
-The ouput alerts file is save
+This command runs Snort 3 using the ruleset located in `<rule-path>` and analyzes the network traffic of the PCAP file located at `<pcap-file-location>`.
+The rulesets used for testing are stored in the `snort/rules` folder.
+The output alerts file, containing all generated alerts, is saved in the same location where the command is executed.

 ## Evaluating new topologies